What is income tax and how could it change?

 You pay the basic rate of income tax on earnings between £12,571 and £50,270 a year.

-The basic rate is 20%, so one fifth of the money you earn between those amounts will go to the government in income tax.
+The basic rate is 20%, so a fifth of the money you earn between those amounts goes to the government.

 You do not pay income tax on earnings up to £12,570 - this is known as the tax-free personal allowance.